07024 Dentist Shares Tips for Expecting Mothers

 Don’t Let Morning Sickness Damage Your Teeth

 Morning sickness is common among many pregnant women.
 This can also pose serious problems for the health of your teeth.
-The contents o the stomach contain hydrochloric acid, which can easily degrade tooth enamel and lead to greater incidence of cavities.
+The contents of the stomach contain hydrochloric acid, which can degrade tooth enamel and lead to greater incidence of cavities.
 Similarly, many pregnant women suffer from acid reflux, a condition that can also introduce acid into the mouth and onto the teeth.
-Brushing your teeth immediately after a spell of morning sickness may not be for the best, as the acid has already weakened the teeth such that the toothbrush may exacerbate the damage.
-Instead, swish with water and baking soda.
-This will neutralize the acid in your mouth.

 Welcoming children into your family is a thrilling occasion and one that should be done under the watchful eye of your doctors—dentists included.
 By following this advice, you can enjoy your pregnancy without compromising your dental health.
+If you have any questions about your dental health during your pregnancy, call Anderson Dental at (201) 461-5400 and schedule your appointment today!